amendelson/usc-data-2020/week13/README.md

 [Start here](https://data.edd.ca.gov/Labor-Force-and-Unemployment-Rates/Labor-Force-and-Unemployment-Rate-for-California-C/r8rw-9pxx).

-We'll go over how to wrangle that and make a county-by-county map.
+We'll go over how to wrangle.

+And then you'll go into groups, and use QGIS to make another map using the data.

+**Your editor demands a fresh map on the unemployment rate, putting this month's numbers in geographical context.** What can you come up with?

+For you map, please:

+* Color counties based on unemployment rate
+* Add labels
+* Find the text annotation tool and add a note to the map
+* Export the map with a legend

 BTW, here is a [definition](https://web.archive.org/web/20061217002213/http://www.labormarketinfo.edd.ca.gov/article.asp?ARTICLEID=118) of *seasonally-adjusted*: